 Of the four, we only recommend the first three: DirecTV Stream is still not quite there yet.
 And that's surprising considering that it has more popular channels than the competition.
 Though we include it for a number of reasons — prominent placement and notoriety included — and it's probably your best bet for watching many MLB live streams, as it's got a lock on many regional sports networks.
 But to break them down simply: Sling is the cheapest, YouTube has a ton of channels, but Hulu boasts original content.

 But overall, this buying decision is complicated as we were once limited to just cable, then a couple of services, and now your options for streaming live TV have grown significantly over the last year, as you can see in our Hulu with Live TV review and our YouTube TV review.

 And while YouTube TV gets more expensive, our Sling TV review explains how that service's continues to make a compelling case with its low pricing.
-And while AT&T TV Now (formerly known as DirecTV Now) isn't exactly beloved, it's still ticking — and its price just dropped (in exchange for making HBO a paid upgrade).
+And then there's DirecTV Stream, which isn't exactly beloved, and costs more than any of the others to start.

 But when it comes time to decide between the best streaming services, cord-cutters probably can't forget about the money they're spending on non-live services.
 Apple TV Plus and Disney Plus are on the cheap end, but they add up over a year.

 Hulu Live vs. YouTube TV vs. Sling vs. DirecTV Stream

 |Channels (in entry-level package)||More than 74||More than 85 plus YouTube Red Originals||More than 65||More than 30|